 - Providing workers with proper training.
 Roofers should receive adequate training for working at heights and job-specific tasks especially in matters of safety measures.

 - Conducting regular risk assessments.
 A competent person should carefully inspect the site, and the employer should take appropriate actions where irregularities or health hazards are found.

 - Providing proper safety equipment.
 The type of equipment may be slightly different based on each project, but standard safety equipment for roofers include safety goggles, protective helmets, gloves, tool belts, safety boots, and other protective clothing items.

 Can You File a Personal Injury Third-Party Claim?

 If you have suffered injuries in a roofing accident you may be able to pursue compensation for your sustained injuries and losses.

-Here, at The Law Offices of Sean M. Cleary, we specialize in personal injury law and we can help you pursue your rightful compensation.
-You have a right to a safe work environment, and this right was taken away from you we can help you prove who is at fault for your accident.
+At The Law Offices of Sean M. Cleary, we specialize in personal injury law and we can help you pursue your rightful compensation.
+You have a right to a safe work environment, and we can help you prove who is at fault for your accident.